-This blueberry crisp has a rich, buttery flavor and it’s brimming with lots of blueberries.
-Mark Strausman says about this recipe, “It’s the perfect seasonal dessert because it can be made with any kind of fruit; it’s one of the original farm-to-table dishes.”
-The book says to use a 12″ baking dish for this crisp, and the restaurant bakes and serves it in individual ramekins, but I didn’t have either of those, so I used a 9×9″ pan.
-If you use this size pan, you won’t need to use all of the crisp topping–if you put it on too heavy, it won’t be as “crisp” (I’m speaking from experience–I put too much topping on and although it wasn’t as crisp, it still tasted good)!
+I thought I’d share this recipe again, since it’s the perfect time of year to enjoy fresh blueberries!
+Local Blueberry Crisp has a rich, buttery flavor and it’s brimming with lots of blueberries.
+You can actually make the recipe with any kind of fruit, so it’s pretty versatile too.
+The cookbook says to use a 12″ baking dish for this crisp, and the restaurant baked and served it in individual ramekins, but I didn’t have either of those, so I used a 9 x 9″ pan.
+If you use this size pan, you won’t need to use all of the crisp topping—if you put it on too heavy, it won’t be as “crisp.”
+I’m speaking from experience—I put too much topping on, and although it wasn’t as crisp, it still tasted good!
 You can always save the extra crisp topping for something else!

 Local Blueberry Crisp

 LOCAL BLUEBERRY CRISP from The Freds at Barneys New York Cookbook

 Makes 6-9 servings in a 12″ baking dish or individual ramekins

 1 cup all-purpose flour